Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 A drug Price Description

 Smecta from 30 rub.
 Adsorbent of natural origin.
-In addition, its effectiveness is based on the stabilization of the mucous barrier, an increase in the amount of mucus, and an improvement in its gastroprotective properties.
+In addition, its effectiveness is based on stabilizing the mucous barrier, increasing the amount of mucus, and improving its gastroprotective properties.

 Neosmectin from 130 rub.
 A drug with selective adsorbing activity.
 The discoid-crystalline structure of Neosmectin allows pathogenic microorganisms to be selectively adsorbed on its surface.
-Also, the drug increases the volume of mucus and enhances the gastroprotective properties of the mucous barrier in the gastrointestinal tract.
+The medicine also increases the volume of mucus and enhances the gastroprotective properties of the mucous barrier in the gastrointestinal tract.

 Microcel from 260 rub.
-Enterosorbent with pronounced sorption and non-specific detoxification effects.
-It binds toxins and pathogenic microorganisms on its surface and removes them through the enteral route.
+Enterosorbent with pronounced sorption and nonspecific detoxification effects.
+Binds toxins and pathogenic microorganisms on its surface and removes them enterally.

-Enterodes from 200 rub.
-A drug with a pronounced detoxification effect, which is achieved by binding toxins of various origins and their removal from the body through the intestines.
-It has a rapid therapeutic effect, which is observed already 20 minutes after administration.
+Enterodesis from 200 rub.
+A drug with a pronounced detoxification effect, which is achieved by binding toxins of various origins and removing them from the body through the intestines.
+It has a quick healing effect, which is observed within 20 minutes after administration.

 Enterosorb from 120 rub.
 Classic enterosorbent.
-It has a fast action and high efficiency in removing toxins.
+It has a quick effect and is highly effective in removing toxins.

-Polysorb MP is an inorganic non-selective polyfunctional enterosorbent
+Polysorb MP is an inorganic non-selective multifunctional enterosorbent

 ATX encoding: A07BC